 Supporting a New Plastics Economy

 James Cropper were amongst the first 250 companies to become a signatory to the new Global Commitment.
-There are now more than 350 consumer goods companies and retailers who have committed to increase recycled content in their packaging to an average of 25% by 2025, compared with the current global average of just 2%.
+There are now more than 850 companies and retailers who have committed to increase recycled content in their packaging to an average of 25% by 2025.

-James Cropper are one of 10 suppliers to the packaging industry who have signed up and have specifically committed to support the Global Commitment by;
+As a supplier to the packaging industry, James Cropper has signed up and specifically committed to support the Global Commitment by;